Employer of Record Germany

 Severance Payment

 There is no general legal entitlement to pay severance in the event of termination.
 Rather, it is a voluntary benefit of the employer.
-An exception applies to operational dismissals.
-The employer has the possibility to offer the dismissed employee a severance payment, provided that the employee waives the right to file a dismissal protection claim before the labor court.
+An exception applies to operational termination.
+The employer has the possibility to offer the dismissed employee a severance payment, provided that the employee waives the right to file a termination protection claim before the labor court.
 A typical severance amount is a half to one monthly salary per year of employment.

 Do EOR providers in Germany need an AUG license?